10 Tips for Building Long-Lasting Business Relationships

-Client Relationship Management (CRM) helps companies manage leads and client business opportunities necessary for growing your business.
+Client Relationship Management (CRM) helps engineering & architecture companies manage leads and business opportunities necessary for growing your firm.

 Why have a Client Relationship Management solution?
-Because it overcomes the inefficiencies of post-it notes and spreadsheets, which leads to missed conversations and lost opportunities to grow your firm.
+Because it overcomes the inefficiencies of post-it notes, spreadsheets, and individual memory.
+Not having a system in place leads to missed conversations and lost opportunities.
+Firms that consistently and appropriately follow up with prospects are the ones that land their ideal projects.

 With a CRM, all information about a potential client is in one place and available when you need it.
 As you converse with the candidate, you document their pains and problems and everything you learn about their situation.
 During the days to months-long process, everyone involved in the process (including staff, managers, and partners) will have access to the CRM, saving time and, frankly, impressing the candidate with how organized you are.